Weevarv2.0

 Trays#

-Weevar uses three slide-in trays, anchored to the right of the dock.
+Weevar uses four slide-in trays, anchored to the side of the dock.
 Only one tray is visible at a time.
-Each tray has a "hide" affordance in its header to dismiss it without losing state.
+Each tray has a hide affordance in its header to dismiss it without losing state.

 Overview tray#